Stony Brook University Medical Center

 Stony Brook is committed to advancing women's medicine.
-The Carol M. Baldwin Breast Care Center, located next to University Medical Center, includes diagnostic and treatment facilities, comprehensive surgical services, complete counseling and referral services, and a strong research component.
+The new Carol M. Baldwin Breast Care Center, located nearby University Medical Center, includes diagnostic and treatment facilities, comprehensive surgical services, complete counseling and referral services, and a strong research component.
 An interdisciplinary focus allows patients to consult with oncology and reconstructive surgeons, medical oncologists and counselors all in the same day.

-Of special interest to surgical residents is our Surgical Care Center, located in Setauket, NY, just a few miles from University Medical Center.
-This facility provides a wide range of outpatient and ambulatory care for adults and children.
-It houses state-of-the-art equipment, procedure and recovery units to support diagnostic and minor surgical intervention, consultation and exam suites and support services — all in an environment reflective of the best that Stony Brook has to offer.
+Of special interest to surgical residents is the new Surgical Care Center.
+This facility, located next to the Breast Care Center, provides a wide range of outpatient and ambulatory care for adults and children.
+It houses state-of-the-art equipment, procedure and recovery units to support diagnostic and minor surgical intervention, consultation and exam suites and support services—all in an environment reflective of the best that Stony Brook has to offer.

 |Return to Department of Surgery||Return to Residency Program|